reinert/requestor/README.md

 ```

 **NOTE:** If an error occurs, and no callback for that error kind was set, than the exception stack trace is printed.
-Thus, the errors are not hidden if we forgot to add handlers for them.
+Thus, the errors are not hidden if we forgot to add callbacks for them.

 ### 🚧 Progress events